Kjue/gopro2gpx/README.md

-# About gopro2gpx
+# About gopro2json

+Python script that parses the gpmd stream for GOPRO data track embedded in MP4-files and extract the interesting data into a JSON document.

-This fork intends to dig out the data embedded into the GoPro MAX video files (extension .360) and especially the more esoteric parts.
-My main concern is to access the data and extract it.
+This fork intends to dig out the data embedded in **GoPro MAX video files** (extension .360) and especially the more esoteric parts.
+My main concern is to access the data and extract it to a JSON document.

+-- Mikael Lavi

 ## Originally

 Python script that parses the gpmd stream for GOPRO moov track (MP4) and extract the GPS info into a GPX (and kml) file.

 Tested on a GoPro7, but it should work on any camera above the GoPro5.